tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/basic-aws.md

 The Elastic File System (EFS) is used to store files and access them from multiple virtual machines.
 EFS is a storage service accessible through the **NFS protocol**.
 To keep things simple, all files that belong to WordPress, including PHP, HTML, CSS, and PNG files, are stored on EFS so they can be accessed from all virtual machines.

 To mount the Elastic File System from a virtual machine, mount targets are needed.
 You should use two mount targets for fault tolerance.
 The network filesystem is accessible using a DNS name for the virtual machines.

-### Security Groups

-It is a virtual firewall for your resources.

-firewall rules = security groups

-Control incoming and outgoing traffic to your virtual machine, your database, or your load balancer with a firewall.
-For example, use a security group allowing incoming HTTP traffic from the internet to port 80 of the load balancer.
-Or restrict network access to your database on port 3306 to the virtual machines running your web servers.

-### Lambda

-AWS Lambda is a new way of computing: with functions.
-It is used to automate operational tasks.

-Lambda (Function as a Service) gives you maximum convenience.
-You upload a function, and AWS handles everything else.
-Your code runs only when triggered by an event (like an API request or a file upload to S3).
-It is best for short, event-driven tasks, microservices, and cost optimization.

-Both AWS Lambda and EC2 provide compute power (run code)

-- EC2 (Elastic Compute Cloud):
-  * Server-Based (IaaS or Infrastructure as a Service).
-Renting a virtual machine.
-  * Pay per Hour/Second the server is running (even when idle).
-  * Your Responsibility.
-You must patch, update, and manage the OS.
-  * You have Full control over the operating system.

-- AWS Lambda
-  * Serverless (FaaS or Function as a Service).
-Renting a function execution.
-  * Pay per Execution (down to the millisecond).
-  * AWS Responsibility.
-AWS manages the OS, patching, scaling, and infrastructure.
-  * No OS access; you only upload your code.

 ## Interacting with AWS